hackclub/hackclub/workshops/pcb_level_4/README.md

 ![](https://cloud-rbtn9ts6c-hack-club-bot.vercel.app/516.webp)

 The WS2812B symbol works for any WS2812 or SK6812 LED that has 4 pins (+, -, DIN, DOUT).
 Since they are all logically the same, different NeoPixel form factors use the same symbol with different PCB footprints.
-Although they are not required, we have a capacitor to aid with sudden bursts of energy and a resistor to prevent too much current going to the LEDs data pin in case of a short[^11].
+Although they are not required, we have a capacitor to aid with sudden bursts of energy and a resistor to stop too much current from going to the LED's data pin in case of a short[^11].
 There's also a debug connector to test the LEDs from an external microcontroller, again, not required, just helpful in development.

-Like I said in part selection, your NeoPixel choice will vary hugely based on your physical design and assembly technique.
+As I said in Part Selection, your NeoPixel choice will vary hugely based on your physical design and assembly technique.
 Feel free to ask for help in [#onboard-help](https://hackclub.slack.com/archives/C0593MG26TT) on Slack.

 > Note: Each Neopixel uses up to 60mA at max brightness.
 While this circuit is prepared to deal with 3A, make sure your power supply and battery are too.
 Even though you may not be planning to set them to full birghtness (because they are insanely bright), don't go way over the limit (50 LEDs) so software bugs or electrical glitches don't burn your house down.
 > Your battery MUST be at least 1000mAh (ideally more) if you have 50 LEDs = 3A.
 This will prevent it from triggering its overcurrent protection in case of accidental max brightness.
 If you're *planning* to run 50 LEDs at max brightness, I'd recommend going with at least 3000mAh battery to discharge at 1C[^12].